PHE/HPE: Exploring the relationship between Health Education and Physical Education

 The HPE Statement and Profile (Curriculum Corporation, 1994) influenced the curriculum

 work of Australian state education departments over the ensuing decade.
-However, some Australian universities (such as the one in which this study took place) continued to offer academic majors and minors in HE and PE that could be taken together or in combination with another academic discipline, for example, English and Science.
-This was because employers continued to recruit specialist PE teachers into secondary teaching with the required need to teach two or more subjects, but not necessarily HE and PE.
-Indeed, it was not uncommon for HE to be taught by teachers with or without any HE tertiary training.
-And when HE was taught in secondary schools by PE teachers, it often more closely resembled ‘PE theory’ than HE due to PE teachers’ lack of HE pedagogical and content knowledge (Barwood, 2015; Barwood et al., 2016; Lewis, 2012).
+However, some Australian universities continued for a long time to offer academic majors and minors in HEd and PE that could be taken together or in combination with another academic discipline, for example, English and Science.
+This was because employers continued to recruit specialist PE teachers into secondary teaching with the required need to teach two or more subjects, but not necessarily HEd and PE.
+Indeed, it was not uncommon for HE to be taught by teachers with or without any HEd tertiary training.
+And when HEd was taught in secondary schools by PE teachers, it often more closely resembled ‘PE theory’ than HEd due to PE teachers’ lack of HEd pedagogical and content knowledge (Barwood, 2015; Barwood et al., 2016; Lewis, 2012).

-In a recent study, we explored how much health education content knowledge had 'stuck' with PE teacher education students who were commencing a course of study in a health education topic.
+In one of our studies (see here), we explored how much HEd content knowledge had 'stuck' with PE teacher education students who were studing a HEd topic.
 In broad terms, we found they had poor and naive understandings of health promotion and education.
-Their own experience of school health education appeared to have little impact on the development of retained understanding of key personal, family and social health promotion concepts.
+Their own experience of school HEd appeared to have little impact on the development of retained understanding of key personal, family and social health promotion concepts.

-In a recent study, we explored how much health education content knowledge had 'stuck' with PE teacher education students who were commencing a course of study in a health education topic.
+In one of our studies (see here), we explored how much HEd content knowledge had 'stuck' with PE teacher education students who were studing a HEd topic.
 In broad terms, we found they had poor and naive understandings of health promotion and education.
-Their own experience of school health education appeared to have little impact on the development of retained understanding of key personal, family and social health promotion concepts.
+Their own experience of school HEd appeared to have little impact on the development of retained understanding of key personal, family and social health promotion concepts.

-As a result of our study, I believe research into the 'what' and 'how' primary and secondary education teacher education students remember of health education immediately post school graduation is needed to inform health education teacher education preparation and continuing professional development for enhanced school health education learning outcomes.
+As a result of our study, I believe research into the 'what' and 'how' pre-service primary and secondary education teacher education students remember of health education immediately post school (i.e. first year teacher education) is needed to inform health education teacher education preparation; because, if our study is anything to go by they come into the study with somewhat under-formed, or distorted, niave, mythical and false, understandings.

 Physical fitness can be a key component of a healthy lifestyle.
 This is why P.E. is a key subject in all the leading universities in the world.